amirongit/notecode/algebra.md

 ### Using rational numbers as exponents
 - radicals can be represented by fractional exponents (using the inverse property of exponents & roots)
 #### The negative exponent property
-- a factor with a negative exponent is reversed having it's denominator being raised to positive exponent
+- a factor with a negative exponent is reversed having its denominator being raised to positive exponent

 ### Solving quadratic equations by completing the square
 #### Perfect square trinomial